Every woman has the right to informed consent

 How Can You Help?

-Membership of the Association is available to anyone who has been affected by a hormone pregnancy tests (HPT), Primodos or Amenerone Forte.
+Membership of the Association is available to anyone who has been affected by a hormone pregnancy tests (HPT), such as Primodos or Amenorone Forte.
 Members bring invaluable support as each new member offers an opportunity to increase our MP support and provide additional funding for our research and campaign.
 The progress we have made to uncover the scandal and launch the IMMDS review would not have been possible without the nominal subscriptions provided by our families and the vital support of MPs.

 Finally, we understand that after 50 years, it can be difficult for those affected to acknowledge and discuss many of the personal issues surrounding Primodos.
 We understand, and ensure complete confidentiality of your support if you wish.